 During the 2005 session, Representative Friend authored legislation that collected money from Indiana's cigarette tax to be dedicated to the Clean Water Fund within the Department of Natural Resources (DNR) budget.
 The Clean Water program will ensure productivity of Indiana soil and reduce the cost to taxpayers for cleaning ditches and waterways, which will ensure clean drinking water.
 Thanks to Representative Friend's leadership, this money will fund a popular program that has never been properly funded.

 Representative Friend has also been a leading advocate for alternative energy by authoring and sponsoring legislation to reduce our dependence on foreign oil.
 Representative Friend's energy initiatives provide tax incentives for the production and use of alternative fuels.
 These initiatives will also help move Indiana forward economically by using some of the state's most abundant resources: corn and soybeans.

 Outside of the Statehouse, Representative Friend contributes a significant amount of time to his community.
 He has served as the Allen Township Trustee and Assessor, Miami County Auditor, Vice President of the Miami County Council, Peru-Miami County Economic Development Corporation, Grissom Redevelopment Authority Treasurer, and Solid Waste District Fiscal Officer.

 Representative Friend is a 1967 graduate of North Miami High School and 1971 graduate of the University of Indianapolis, receiving a B.A. in Biology.
 He currently resides in Macy, Indiana with his wife, Ann.
 They have three children, Chris, Mandy and Daniel, and two grandchildren, William and Sara Ann.
-Representative Friend also attends Mexico Baptist Church, where he has been a Sunday School Teacher for 20 years.
+Representative Friend also attends Mexico Baptist Church, where he has been a Sunday School Teacher for over 25 years.

 Civic & Political Experience